There are presently no open calls for submissions.

 - We read anonymously.
 Remove identifying material (name, address, email, bio, publications acknowledgements, etc.).

 - Cover letter and bio may be added, but are not required.
 Publications acknowledgments may be included in “cover letter” box also, but should be excluded from the manuscript itself.

-- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to the judging panel anonymously.
+- To be certain that manuscripts receive fair consideration, all manuscripts are submitted to readers and judges anonymously.

 - Our reading and judging panels vary year to year; many poets submit in subsequent years and always receive a fresh look at their work.